ghc-proposals/ghc-proposals/proposals/0000-disambiguate-record-update.rst

 Alternatives
 ------------

- - Keep the current situation with its difficult implementation.
+ - Keep the current situation with its difficult implementation for ``DuplicateRecordFields``.

- - Disallow record update entirely with ``DuplicateRecordFields``

-The first I argue is a silly waste of preacious compiler development resources.
+   I argue this makes duplicate record is a waste of precious compiler development resources to keep that complexity.
+   It is possible that other proposals of the overloaded labels variety can also obviate it in conjunction with ``-XNoFieldSelectors``.

-The second is fine with me, but might be deemed too draconian.
+ - Disallow record update entirely with ``DuplicateRecordFields`` The second is fine with me, but rather draconian.
-It seems record update is a lessor offender than top-level accessors, in that it is just conflating different type's field namespaces rather than doing that and additionally dumping the mess the in the top level namespace.
-As such, it deserves less "punishment" than being banned entirely.
+   The two workarounds---either using record wildcards or having to write all the untouched fields---are not appealing to me.

+ - Use data constructors rather than type constructors in the new update syntax.
+   I like the way this *looks*, in that it matches record construction syntax, but would need a different semantics, and as-such is less of a clear replacement.

 Unresolved Questions
 --------------------

- - The exact deprecation cycle.
-   In what releases do warnings and errors happen?

- - Should parentheses be required anywhere?
-   Should that be left to a separate proposal?

-Explicitly list any remaining issues that remain in the conceptual design and specification.
-Be upfront and trust that the community will help.
-Please do not list *implementation* issues.
+None at this time.

 Implementation Plan
 -------------------

-This should be a good beginner ticket for anyone, including me, to get familiar with GHC.
+I thought this should be a good beginner ticket, but that would only be the case perhaps only once `Proposal 160`_, which has been harder to implement than expected, is done.
+I'll do it myself or offer to assist in any event.

 Endorsements
 -------------